 Only eight students are accepted on to the course each academic year.

-Students are expected to be engaged on the course for a minimum of 35 hours a week over 44 weeks; this is four terms of 11 weeks each.
+Students are expected to be engaged on the course for a minimum of 35 hours a week over 38 weeks.
 Contact hours will vary depending upon the module.

 As part of the Conservatoire for Dance and Drama (CDD), the School is committed to selecting, training and supporting students, regardless of ethnicity, gender, disability, age, sexual orientation or religion.